YoussefMouaddib/free-motion/ReadMe.md

 # 🧠 Supported Commands

 ```
+SCHEDULE_EVENT create a labeled time block in your calendar
 ADD_TASK	Create a new task
 CHECK_TASK	Mark a task as done
 UPDATE_PROJECT	Update the “Last Step” text